DylanFM/asp-scores/README.markdown

-#So...
+#ASP world tour comp data
-I love surfing and I'm interested in doing something with all the competition data from the ASP (Association of Surfing Professionals) world tour.
+I'm interested in doing something with all the competition data from the ASP (Association of Surfing Professionals) world tour.
 Lots of things that can be done.
 How exciting!

 Have a look at this example of [getting some Rip Curl Pro 2009 data](http://github.com/DylanFM/asp-scores/blob/2f32b40f70d90ddbfcdab7de571ffdf090712419/example/get_first_three_rounds_of_bells_comp.rb).